cmda-minor-web/real-time-web-1920/README.md

 - [ ] A functional game-mode

 ## Description 📝

-A this point it's a tech demo of using websockets in combination with webGL to create a multiplayer 3d game in the browser
+To experiment with real-time networking I wanted to create a multiplayer 3D game in the browser from scratch.
+I do use the threeJS library to abstract the low-level webGL API.
+The idea eventually is that users can create a room for which they will receive a room-key (Like Kahoot) This room key will be saved and up to X amount of players can connect to the room.
+All scores and some metadata will be saved on the database and session to persist the users.

 ## Installing 🔍
 To install this application follow these steps:

 - `git clone https://github.com/aaraar/real-time-web-1920`